 ii Surface and mining rights

-In terms of Section 5 of the MPRDA, prospecting rights and mining rights are limited real rights in respect of the land and minerals to which they relate.
+Under the terms of Section 5 of the MPRDA, prospecting rights and mining rights are limited real rights in respect of the land and minerals to which they relate.
 In simple terms, this means that prospecting and mining rights constitute limitations on the rights of ownership of the person who owns the land.
-Moreover, Section 5 of the MPRDA expressly authorises the holder of a prospecting right or mining right to enter the land in question, together with his or her employees, and to bring onto that land any plant, machinery or equipment and build, construct or lay down any surface, underground or undersea infrastructure that may be required for the purpose of prospecting, mining, exploration or production, as the case may be.
+Moreover, Section 5 of the MPRDA expressly authorises the holder of a prospecting right or mining right to enter the land in question, with his or her employees, and to bring onto that land any plant, machinery or equipment and build, construct or lay down any surface, underground or undersea infrastructure that may be required for the purpose of prospecting, mining, exploration or production, as the case may be.

 In order to make sure that the landowner or lawful occupier of the land in question does not suffer undue hardship as a result of prospecting or mining activities on the land, the MPRDA provides that the holder of a prospecting right or mining right must compensate the landowner or lawful occupier for any loss or damage suffered by the landowner or lawful occupier as a result of the prospecting or mining activities.
 The amount of compensation payable may be agreed contractually between the parties, or it may be determined by the court or by way of private arbitration.
-It has become a common practice for mining companies to enter into surface leases or ‘surface use agreements’ with landowners or lawful occupiers, which sets out the parties’ respective rights and obligations, and fixes a compensation amount for purposes of the MPRDA.
+It has become common practice for mining companies to enter into surface leases or 'surface use agreements' with landowners or lawful occupiers, which set out the parties' respective rights and obligations, and fixes a compensation amount for purposes of the MPRDA.

 Neither payment of compensation nor agreement between the mining right holder and the landowner as to the quantum of compensation are prerequisites for access to land for the purposes of mining or prospecting activities.3